 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Vertex Energy, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of June 12, 2023 – (NASDAQ: VTNR)

-/EIN News/ -- NEW YORK, May 11, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Vertex Energy, Inc..
+/EIN News/ -- NEW YORK, May 18, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Vertex Energy, Inc.

 Shareholders who purchased shares of VTNR during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.